nicoud/LibX/LibX rules and simple example.md

 }
 ```
 There are rules with C: variables are lower case, functions have a first letter is upper case, constants are all letters upper case.
 We not alway follow these rules, e.g. we feel LedOn is more readable as LEDON.
 What is important is to be consistant.
 If you plan to use AVRstudio or some other IDE, you cannot use these familiar Arduino functions, which have the problem to be very slow and use ten times more memory space.
 But within definitions, it is acceptable and frequently it is more easy to understand the functionnality.
-Indeed, it is a question of habit.
+Indeed, it's a question of habit.
 ```
 #define bBUTTON 3  // PortD bit 3 active low
 #define bLED 5     // PortB bit 5 active low